julialintern/julialintern.github.io/_posts/2018-7-17-ClimateModel2.md

 For the same reason that we take the log when dealing with skewed response variables when dealing with any regression: our goals is to obtain residuals that have a normal distribution and constant variance.
-Additive models are able to achieve this requirement [why?](https://en.wikipedia.org/wiki/Central_limit_theorem)
+Additive models are able to achieve this requirement. [why?](https://en.wikipedia.org/wiki/Central_limit_theorem)

 *How to determine if we require a transformation?*